-Building a capsule wardrobe is a great exercise for all that have many clothes but feel they’ve nothing to wear.
+Building a capsule wardrobe is a great exercise for all who have many clothes but feel they’ve got nothing to wear.
 It can also help you refine your personal style.
 By picking your favorites, you get the chance to re-evaluate your wardrobe and find out what you really love to wear.
 Moreover, by only wearing a few selected pieces, you might realize that there are items you haven’t worn for a while and thus no longer deserve a space in your closet.
 This means the entire process of creating a capsule wardrobe can also help you to declutter.

 Like a capsule wardrobe, a curated wardrobe includes carefully selected clothes, shoes, and accessories.
 The key is that we love every item in our curated closet and wear it regularly.
 The main difference is that there are no restrictions based on an arbitrary rule.
-A curated closet simply reflects our needs.
+A curated closet simply reflects our needs and desires.
 A curated year-round wardrobe is carefully planned.
 Instead of committing to wearing a random number of items for a random period, we know for sure that we always have the right amount of the right things in our closets.

 What are the Benefits of a Curated Wardrobe?